caskuplich/frontend-nanodegree-mobile-portfolio/README.md

     using the `gulp-html-replace` plugin.
 Then the `gulp-htmlmin` was used to minify `index.html` file.
 See the `build` task (line 29 of the `gulpfile.js`).

+### Pizzeria Page

+#### views/js/main.js

+- Reduced the number of background sliding pizzas created after the page loads (line 524).
+- Moved the calculation of scroll distance from the top out of the for loop in `updatePositions` function (line 501).
+- Removed the function `determineDx` and used percentages to change the pizzas size in `changePizzaSizes` function (lines 422-466).
+- Moved the `changeSliderLabel` and `changePizzaSizes` definitions out of `resizePizzas` function.

+#### views/css/style.css

+- Added `will-change: left` in `.mover` selector to improve sliding pizzas paiting (line 35).
+- Removed `width` property from the `.mover` selector because it was overrided by the element creation in `main.js` (line 32).